wenboown/SHARP-NLP-Letter-to-WP/docs/_sources/index.rst.txt

-Finally, for the analysis at a paragraph level, the whole content of the subject speech was used to perform sentiment analysis using Watson Natural Language Understanding API\ :sup:`11`.
+Finally, for the analysis at a paragraph level, the whole content of the subject speech was used to perform sentiment analysis using Watson Natural Language Understanding API [11]_.
 This tool provides the following metrics: overall sentiment (positive, negative), as well as scores for specific sentiments (i.e., anger, disgust, fear, joy, and sadness).